How to calculate loan to value ratio (LVR)

 In many cases, borrowers with higher LVRs may be required to pay lender’s mortgage insurance (LMI) or a low deposit premium (LDP) to protect the lender in case of default.
 Having a lower LVR, on the other hand, is often seen as less risky.
 Borrowers with lower LVRs may have access to more favourable loan terms and interest rates.

-Loan To Value Ratio (LVR) and refinancing
+Loan to value ratio (LVR) and refinancing

 Your LVR isn’t just important when you’re buying a home, it also plays a key role when it comes time to refinancing an existing property.
 If your deposit was less than 20% of the property value when you first bought your home, you might have had to pay LMI or LDP.
 Unfortunately, these fees are non-transferable, so if your LVR is still above 80% when you’re refinancing, you could have to cover the cost of LMI or LDP for a second time.